 Please note that all products & claims regarding properties & effects have not been evaluated by the FDA or Health Canada.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Information supplied is for general reference & educational purposes only and is not intended to replace professional medical advice.

-Many of our customer have found Baltic amber to be helpful with pain and inflammation issues, particularly teething pain but also such issues as headaches.
+Many of our customer have found Baltic amber to be helpful with pain and inflammation issues, particularly teething pain but also such issues as headaches and pain in general.
 You can find more information in our customer reviews on individual product listings (such as this one) and customer testimonials regarding pain issues.

 Each piece is handcrafted by Lithuanian artisans, known locally as 'Masters', who carefully polish and round the shape of each Baltic amber bead so it rests gently against the skin.
 This ensures maximum skin contact and comfort.
 The string in each of our amber necklaces and bracelets is knotted by hand in between each and every bead, so should the necklace break the rest of the beads will not scatter.
 In the unlikely event that a bead should be ingested, amber is a non-toxic substance and is not harmful.
-The necklace fastens with a plastic amber colored screw clasp that opens and closes easily, and functions as the safety-release mechanism.
+The necklace fastens with a plastic amber colored clasp that opens and closes easily, and functions as the safety-release mechanism, depending on the type of clasp, of which we have two options, Pop and Twist:

 Every natural Baltic Amber necklace is unique because each of the amber beads are unique.
-So the size, color, shape, and weight of each stone, as well as the length of the piece, will vary slightly.
-We work with our suppliers to develop consistent styles of color and shape, however as Baltic amber is a natural raw material that must be mined, the end product will fluctuate along with the natural flux in the Baltic Amber market.
+The size, color, shape, and weight of each stone, as well as the length of the piece, will vary slightly.
+We work with our supplier to develop consistent styles of color and shape, however as Baltic amber is a natural raw material that must be mined, the end product will fluctuate along with the natural flux in the Baltic Amber market.

-Because amber is soft and can be brittle, it’s important to be careful that it not come in contact with chemicals.
-Your amber should not be stored with other jewelry where it can rub against other pieces, especially metals.
-Be sure to keep perfume, hairspray, and soaps like shampoo and conditioner away from your amber, and never place your jewelry in commercial cleaning solutions.
+It's also easily coated by oils and soaps, which will reduce it's effectiveness.
+Keep perfume, hairspray, and soaps like shampoo and conditioner away from your amber, and never place your jewelry in commercial cleaning solutions.
 Remove your amber jewelry when bathing.
-Also remove when applying sunscreen.
+Also remove when applying sunscreen or any other kind of lotion.

 To clean your amber, use a soft flannel cloth or an unused toothbrush dampened with clean lukewarm water.
 Dry in the sun or with a clean tissue or towel.